 When using the Multi-Stage option, Hydrology Studio checks the head elevation produced by the Culvert.
 This head is then used as a tailwater elevation against other multi-stage devices.
 As this head increases, the outflows from the orifice(s) and weir(s) decrease.
 When this head equals the current stage, the Culvert becomes the controlling structure and contributing flows from the orifice(s) and weir(s) diminish.

-You may add any combination of outlet devices to your pond but you may have only one of each.
-Remember however that you can add up to three weirs, three, multi-holed, orifices and other devices in a single pond.
+You may add any combination of outlet devices to your pond.
+You can add up to three weirs, three, multi-holed orifices and other devices in a single pond.
 Outlet devices can be added in any order you wish but we recommend adding them starting from the most downstream device and working upstream.

 To add a device, click on the button corresponding to the device.
 For example, click the Culvert button to add a culvert.
 Then add the required data, and then click the [Add/Update] button.
 Once added, the header or device name will be shown in bold.
 For example, a Culvert, Riser, Orifice and a Weir have been added to a pond as shown in the screen below.
 Notice their header labels are in bold.

-The output table and charts on the right will be updated with the new stage-discharge data.
+The output table, schematic structure and charts on the right will be updated with the new stage-discharge data.
 To see diagrams of each of these devices, click on the Help option button.

 You can deactivate any structure by turning Off the Active check box.
 This preserves the structure’s input data but removes it from the stage-discharge calculations.